mogeb/thinkfirst/thinkfirst/content/posts/indisputable-certainty-about-vaccine.md

 Unlike your friendly neighbourhood fortune teller, who shrouds her lies with mysticism, the NYT is promising you guaranteed insight into the future of the coronavirus vaccine.

-All they are ask in exchange for this extremely valuable and irrefutable information is your email and some personal information.
+All they are asking in exchange for this extremely valuable and irrefutable information is your email and some personal information.
 What a bargain!

 ![](/images/2020-04-21-002-nyt.png)